 Handy Creek Paseo Renovation Project

 In May 2015, the City held an open workshop at Chapman Hills Elementary School inviting the residents of Santiago Hills to provide input on the proposed plans.
 The conceptual plan was generally well received, and some additional suggestions were provided to the City staff and consultant.
 City staff shared with the residents that the cost estimate for the project was approximately $600,000 to $700,000 and it will take some time to amass sufficient funds to complete this project.
 Therefore, the Handy Creek Paseo renovation will have to be constructed in phases.
-The first phase will start at the corner of Chapman Avenue and Newport and is anticipated to begin in 2017.
+The first phase will start at the corner of Chapman Avenue and Newport and is anticipated to begin in late summer 2017.

 Handy Creek Paseo Renovation Project Documents

 - Conceptual Plan for the Paseo Landscape Renovation (PDF)